How We Deployed a Scalable, Secure Website for PDEA Pune Using AWS Elastic Beanstalk

 Source Control & CI/CD: AWS CodeCommit + CodeBuild + CodePipeline

-with subdomains like https://www.techdivinity.in
+Domain: techdivinity.in with subdomains like https://www.techdivinity.in and https://api.techdivinity.in

-Problem: Frontend requests (hosted on CloudFront) were blocked by CORS when calling the Spring Boot backend on a different subdomain (api.techdivinity.in
+Problem: Frontend requests (hosted on CloudFront) were blocked by CORS when calling the Spring Boot backend on a different subdomain (api.techdivinity.in).

 Error Message: